jakobjassmann/ecodes-dk-lidar/documentation/variables.md

 | vegetation\_density | vegetation points (0 m to 50 m; classes 3,4,5) / all points (\-1 m to 50 m; classes 2,3,4,5,6,9) |
 | building\_proportion | building points (\-1 m to 50 m; class 6) / all points (\-1 m to 50 m; classes 2,3,4,5,6,9) |

-**Vegetation proportions for all height bins:**
+**Vegetation proportions for height bins:**

-These proportions were calculated between the vegetation point count in the respective height bin and the total vegetation point count (0 m to 50 m) in a cell .
-Vegetation points refer to classes 3,4,5.
+These proportions were calculated between the vegetation point count in the respective height bin and the total vegetation point count (0 m to 50 m) in a cell.
+Vegetation points refer to classes 3, 4 and 5.

 | name | height range |
 | ---- | ---- |